Last revised: May 10, 2022

 Sadly, disaster struck the station in 1922 when it lost its attic, dormer windows, and beautiful pitched roofs due to a fire.

 Thankfully, most of the structure was saved although it was redesigned with a simple flat roof (as was the clock tower).

 As passenger rail travel died away after World War II Dearborn saw increasingly less use.

 However, it was still an interesting place to visit and railfan during the 1950s and 1960s, seeing cars being shuffled around the approach tracks and yard, general mail and freight being sorted, and parcel mail being processed through the Railway Express Agency's large facility onsite.
 It must have been quite a sight.
-For more reading and history about Dearborn please click here.

 On September 30, 1967 the Monon Railroad was the first to end service at Dearborn Station and other railroads slowly followed (the C&O had left years ago, transferring its trains to the south at Grand Central).